 The Land Down Under can, perhaps, refer to more than just the continent of Australia, with its weird and wonderful animal and floral kingdoms.
 Under the surface of the sea, off Australia's north Queensland coast, a region awaits the diver that is remarkable, alluring and astounding.
 It is the largest living organism on earth and the only one that is visible from outer space.
 It is one of the world's great liveaboard dive cruise destinations - the Great Barrier Reef.

 Vibrant corals harbour fantastic reef life running the gamut from minute macro critters a plenty, to the giants of the ocean, both gentle and fierce, and everything in between.
 Diving the Great Barrier Reef means year round diving in tropical waters that are almost perpetually calm.
-A plethora of marine life and a multitude of activities, both on and off the reef, from the nearby city of Cairns, means that an Australian diving trip is always a memorable one.
-Show more
+A plethora of marine life and a multitude of activities, both on and off the reef, from the nearby city of Cairns, means that a liveaboard diving trip is always a memorable one.

 The atmosphere on liveaboards to the Cairns Barrier Reef is one of fun and enthusiasm.
 Guests tend to be young, with many backpackers taking courses on board.
 Divers are generally quite inexperienced but delighted to be sampling the underwater delights of the Great Barrier Reef.
 More experienced scuba divers tend to opt for longer trips in the Coral Sea.